williamzhangNU/VAGEN/README.md

 VAGEN addresses these challenges by focusing optimization on the most critical decision-making tokens and creating a more nuanced reward structure across interaction turns.
 -->

-## Why better visual state reasoning
+## Key Innovations
 Standard RL methods applied to VLMs struggle with multi-turn agentic tasks due to:
 1. **Visual State Ambiguity**: VLMs lack mechanisms to explicitly interpret and track evolving visual environments
 2. **Precision Bottlenecks**: Existing representations fall short in tasks requiring fine-grained spatial or temporal understanding

 Our framework addresses through:
-1. **Visual State Reasoning Prompts** – Injects structured prompts like \grd (current state description) and \wm (future state prediction) to scaffold the model’s internal reasoning
+1. **Visual State Reasoning Prompts** – Injects structured prompts like grounding (current state description) and world modeling (future state prediction) to scaffold the model’s internal reasoning
 2. **Visual Reasoning RL** – Reinforces visual understanding with:
    - **Turn-level reasoning rewards** for supervising accuracy
    - **Bi-Level GAE** for fine-grained credit assignment at both turn and token levels